The Varsity (restaurant): Culture

 One of the best-known employees at the Varsity was Erby Walker, who worked there for 45 years until he died in 2008.
 He started at the Varsity at the age of 15 sweeping floors, and was nearly fired on the first day, but soon graduated to the kitchen.
 Mr. Walker was noted for his ability to move the service line quickly, especially during the rush period right before a Georgia Tech football game.
 His signature catchphrase was, "Have your money out and your food on your mind, and I'll getcha to the game on time!"
 He retired in 2003, but came back three weeks later.
 That year Walker was inducted into the Atlanta Convention and Visitors Bureau Hospitality Hall of Fame.

 Comedian Nipsey Russell began his entertainment career at The Varsity in the 1940s as a carhop.
 The creative and resourceful Russell would dress in a flamboyant style and pepper his order-taking duties with jokes and amusing songs, thereby earning him extra tips.
 U.S. presidents Jimmy Carter, George H. W. Bush, Bill Clinton and Barack Obama all visited The Varsity during their terms in office.
 Mad artist Jack Davis has done advertising for The Varsity.

 The Varsity was featured in the PBS documentary A Hot Dog Program by Rick Sebak.
 It also appeared in the movie We Are Marshall while the coaches are recruiting players.

 Service

-The Varsity claims to be "The World’s Largest Drive-in Restaurant."
+The Varsity bills itself as "The World’s Largest Drive-in Restaurant."
 According to the Atlanta History Center, The Varsity receives over 30,000 people on days when a football game is playing.
 The restaurant receives several more visitors during Supercross Saturday and on Saturdays in July in general.

-In 1996, The Varsity claimed that it served over 5,000 fried fruit pies, two miles of hotdogs, 300 gallons of chili, 2,500 pounds of potatoes and 2,000 pounds of onions every day.
+In 1996, The Varsity stated that it served over 5,000 fried fruit pies, two miles of hotdogs, 300 gallons of chili, 2,500 pounds of potatoes and 2,000 pounds of onions every day.
+It also described itself as the largest seller of Coca-Cola in the world.
 In 1998, The Baltimore Sun reported that the restaurant sold over 12,000 hotdogs a day and could deliver over 1,000 hotdogs a minute via conveyor belt.
+In August 2018, Garden & Gun reported that the restaurant could manufacture up to 2,400 fried fruit pies an hour.

-It purportedly consumes more Coca-Cola than any other restaurant in the world.
+There is a Varsity location at the Atlanta airport; it does not accept cash.